The InCommOn’s annual school competition is carried out nationwide and encompasses all primary, middle and high schools.

 – spark discussion and debates on the interrelationship of scientific disciplines and sectors– economic, social, environmental – with the aim of encouraging cooperation among young people from all fields of scholarship and experience, emphasising the value of a holistic approach

--To promoting the idea of responsible consumption and management of natural resources in the school and local community.
+– disseminate of the idea of responsible consumption and management of natural resources in schools and local communities

--To support the development of students’ creative abilities and expression of their personality through this process.
+– support the development of students’ creative potential and the expression of their personality through this process